adocquin/MyIrc/README.md

 # MyIrc
 ## Introduction
 IRC client and server compliant with RFC 1459.
-Project realized during my 2nd year at Epitech.
+It is a 2nd year project at Epitech.

 ## Build
 The client and the server can be built with the command `make re`, it become `client` and `server`.